 Release Instructions: Click here to download.

 HYPO-HALF - 12,500 Nymphs per .5 liter Bottlea

 HYPO-L - 25,000 Nymphs per 1 liter Bottle

-Fungus Gnat Larvae, Thrips, Sciarid Flies, Shore Flies, Root Aphids, Springtails and Root Mealybugs.
+Fungus Gnat Larvae, Thrips, Sciarid Flies, Shore Flies, Root Aphids, Bulb Mites, Springtails and Root Mealybugs.
 Potential control of Rollie Pollies (under investigation)

-The predators should be applied as soon as received.
+Hypoaspis should be applied as soon as received.
 Do not refrigerate.
-If necessary, containers can be held, stored on their side out of direct sunlight, at 16-21°C (60-70°F) for up to 7 days.
+If necessary, containers can be stored on their side @ 50-60°F for up to 2 days.

 The complete life cycle takes approx. 20 days.
 Hypoaspis hatch in 2 to 3 days into young numphs.
 Each Hypoaspis can consume up to 5 prey per day.